-- Everest University is accredited by the Accrediting Council for Independent Colleges and Schools to award diplomas, associates, bachelors and master's degrees.
+- Everest University is accredited by the Accrediting Council for Independent Colleges and Schools to award diplomas, associates, bachelors and masters degrees.
 The Accrediting Council for Independent Colleges and Schools (ACICS) is listed as a nationally recognized accrediting agency by the United States Department of Education and is recognized by the Council for Higher Education Accreditation.
 The Accrediting Council for Independent Colleges and Schools is located at 750 First Street, NE, Suite 980, Washington, D.C.
-20002-4223; (202) 336-6780.
-Notice to students and prospective students: Zenith Education Group campuses have been placed on probation by their accreditor, the Accrediting Council for Independent Colleges and Schools ("ACICS"), based on financial stability standards. - The Pharmacy Technician program is accredited by the American Society of Health-System Pharmacists, 7272 Wisconsin Avenue, Bethesda, MD 20814, (301) 657-3000, www.ashp.org. - Assigned School by the National Certification Board of Therapeutic Massage & Bodywork (NCBTMB). - The Massage Therapy program is approved by the Florida Board of Massage Therapy. - Everest University, Orlando North main campus is licensed by means of accreditation by the Commission for Independent Education, Florida Department of Education, 325 West Gaines Street, Suite 1414, Tallahassee, FL 32399-0400, toll free number (888) 224-6684 (License # 2594). - Approved for the training of Veterans and eligible persons under the provisions of Title 38, United States Code. - Authorized under federal law to enroll non-immigrant alien students.
+20002-4223; (202) 336-6780. - The Pharmacy Technician program is accredited by the American Society of Health-System Pharmacists, 7272 Wisconsin Avenue, Bethesda, MD 20814, 301.657.3000, www.ashp.org. - Assigned School by the National Certification Board of Therapeutic Massage & Bodywork (NCBTMB). - The Massage Therapy program is approved by the Florida Board of Massage Therapy. - Everest University, Orlando North main campus is licensed by means of accreditation by the Commission for Independent Education, Florida Department of Education, 325 West Gaines Street, Suite 1414, Tallahassee, FL 32399-0400, toll free number (888) 224-6684 (License # 2594). - Approved for the training of Veterans and eligible persons under the provisions of Title 38, United States Code. - Authorized under federal law to enroll non-immigrant alien students.